AstroPathJHU/AstroPathPipeline/astropath/scans/README.md

 # 4. Scans
 ## 4.1.
 Description
 The AstroPath Pipeline requires that a number of experimental protocols are understood and followed for the code to work.
-These protocols include methods for slide scanning, slide naming, regent tracking, and directory organization.
+These protocols include methods for slide scanning, slide naming, reagent tracking, and directory organization.
 This section of the documentation describes these protocols and provides important definitions for terms used throughout the AstroPath Pipeline documentations.
-Additionally, there is a main directory, refered to as the ```<Mpath>```, which contains a set of csv files.
-These files contain pertinent information which drive processing such as directory locations, machine names, slide names, and project identifiers.
-These csv files and methods for adding projects to the pipeline are defined here [4.4](#44-astropath_processing-directory-and-initializing-projects "Title").
+Additionally, there is a main directory, referred to as the ```<Mpath>```, which contains a set of csv files.
+These files contain pertinent information that drives processing such as directory locations, machine names, slide names, and project identifiers.
+The csv files and methods for adding projects to the pipeline are defined here [4.4](#44-astropath_processing-directory-and-initializing-projects "Title").

 ## 4.2.
 Definitions
 ### 4.2.1.
 Identification Definitions